Loop electrical excision procedure

-The loop electrosurgical excision procedure (LEEP) is one of the most commonly used approaches to treat high grade cervical dysplasia (CIN II/III, HGSIL) discovered on colposcopic examination.
+The loop electrosurgical excision procedure (LEEP) is one of the most commonly used approaches to treat high grade cervical dysplasia (CIN II/III, HGSIL) and early stage cervical cancer discovered on colposcopic examination.
 In the UK, it is known as large loop excision of the transformation zone (LLETZ).
+It is considered a type of conization.
+It has been in use since the 1970s, after its invention by Dr. Sheldon Weinstein.